Long-Term Disability Insurance For Police Officers

 Police officers who can’t perform their job duties due to emotional or physical stress are more likely to put themselves and those around them at risk.
 Working under these conditions is unsafe, but some officers try to push themselves to put food on the table.

-At Abell and Capitan Law, our disability by occupation attorneys are proud to help you get the support you need for you and your family.
+At Capitan Law, our long-term disability attorneys are proud to help you get the support you need for you and your family.
 Contact us at (267) 419-7888 for a free consultation to discuss the potential long-term disability benefits you might qualify for.
 From our multiple locations in Pennsylvania and Kentucky, our staff can help residents of Pennsylvania, Kentucky, and New Jersey receive the disability benefits they deserve.

 What Conditions Qualify You for Long-Term Disability?